geekreflex/geekreflex-blog/content/blog/calculate-estimated-reading-time/index.md

 date: "2023-02-25"
 ---

 I recently added a reading time feature to this blog, and I want to share with you how I did it.
-Instead of using a plugin, I decided to create a utility function to calculate the reading time.
+Instead of using a plugin, I decided to create a utility function to calculate the reading time, POssibly providing more accurate estimates

 Here's the code for the `calculateReadingTime()` function: